Born: 1950 (United States)

-Jan Opalach has won the Kosciuszko Foundation’s Marcella Sembrich Award, prestigious Walter M. Naumburg Vocal Competition, Metropolitan Opera National Auditions, s’Hertogenbosch International Vocalisten Concours as well as a National Endowment for the Arts Soloist Recital Grant.
-He has been heard in recitals at Alice Tully Hall, Merkin Concert Hall (NY), Weill Recital Hall (Carnegie), Kosciuszko Foundation (NY), Music Mountain (CT), Miller Theater (Columbia University), Bruno Walter Auditorium, Morgan Library, Concertgebouw (Amsterdam, Netherlands), Edmonton Chamber Music Festival (Alberta, Canada), Library of Congress, Ambassador Auditorium (Pasadena), Cape and islands Festival (MA), Hudson River Museum (NY), Rockport (MA) Chamber Music Festival, Isabella Stewart Gardiner Museum (Boston), Lehigh, Pennsylvania State, Brandeis and Harvard Universities, NATS National Convention in Minneapolis, MN, Santa Fe Chamber Music Festival and annually at the Eastman School of Music where he is a tenured Associate Professor of Voice.
-He has been an adjudicator for The Walter M. Naumburg, Joy in Singing and Concert Artist Guild competitions.
+His captivating performances have graced renowned venues around the world.
+Some of these include Alice Tully Hall, Merkin Concert Hall (NY), Weill Recital Hall at Carnegie Hall, Kosciuszko Foundation (NY), Music Mountain (CT), Miller Theater at Columbia University, Bruno Walter Auditorium, Morgan Library, Concertgebouw (Amsterdam, Netherlands), Edmonton Chamber Music Festival (Alberta, Canada), Library of Congress, Ambassador Auditorium (Pasadena), Cape and Islands Festival (MA), Hudson River Museum (NY), Rockport (MA) Chamber Music Festival, Isabella Stewart Gardner Museum (Boston), as well as esteemed universities like Lehigh, Pennsylvania State, Brandeis, and Harvard.
+He has also been a regular presence at the NATS National Convention in Minneapolis, MN, and the Santa Fe Chamber Music Festival, with annual appearances at the Eastman School of Music, where he holds the position of tenured Associate Professor of Voice.

-Among the many orchestras Mr. Opalach has been heard with are the Baltimore, Dallas, Detroit, Houston, Los Angeles, Minnesota, Montreal, Mostly Mozart Festival, New York, Pittsburgh, Rochester Philharmonic, San Francisco, St. Louis, Seattle and the National Symphony (D.C.).
-He has collaborated with Marin Alsop, Mario Bernardi, Richard Bonynge, Semyon Bychkov, Sergiu Comissiona, James DePriest, Charles Dutoit, Alan Gilbert, Gunter Herbig, Christopher Hogwood, Lorin Maazel, Eduardo Mata, Kurt Masur, Sir Roger Norrington, Sir Simon Rattle, Helmut Rilling, Gerard Schwarz, Christopher Seaman, Robert Shaw, Leonard Slatkin, Edo de Waart, Richard Westenberg, Hugh Wolff and David Zinman.
+In addition to his operatic endeavors, Mr. Opalach has collaborated with numerous esteemed orchestras, including the Baltimore, Dallas, Detroit, Houston, Los Angeles, Minnesota, Montreal, Mostly Mozart Festival, New York, Pittsburgh, Rochester Philharmonic, San Francisco, St. Louis, Seattle, and the National Symphony in Washington, D.C.
+His artistry has been recognized by prominent conductors such as Marin Alsop, Mario Bernardi, Richard Bonynge, Semyon Bychkov, Sergiu Comissiona, James DePriest, Charles Dutoit, Alan Gilbert, Gunter Herbig, Christopher Hogwood, Lorin Maazel, Eduardo Mata, Kurt Masur, Sir Roger Norrington, Sir Simon Rattle, Helmut Rilling, Gerard Schwarz, Christopher Seaman, Robert Shaw, Leonard Slatkin, Edo de Waart, Richard Westenberg, Hugh Wolff, and David Zinman.